-A good grounding in Chemistry is essential – preferably a grade 5/6 or above at GCSE – along with a lively curiosity and an active imagination.
-The course is intellectually stimulating and yet demanding.
+A good grounding in Chemistry and Maths is essential – at least a grade 6 or above at GCSE level or equivalent.
 Students are expected to have a high level of motivation and self-discipline, plus the ability to work independently.
-Homework is set regularly in the form of experimental reports, research, essays, self-study units and exam questions.

-AQA The qualification is linear with examinations occurring at the end of AS and A-level.
+The qualification is linear with examinations occurring at the end of Year 12 and Year 13.

-In Year 1 students study Physical Chemistry (structure, bonding, energetics, calculations from equations, kinetics, equilibria and redox); Inorganic Chemistry (periodicity, Group 2, and Group 7); and Organic Chemistry (Alkanes, Alkenes, Halogenoalkanes, Alcohols and Organic Analysis).
+In Year 12, students study Physical Chemistry (structure, bonding, energetics, calculations from equations, kinetics, equilibria and redox); Inorganic Chemistry (periodicity, Group 2, and Group 7); and Organic Chemistry (alkanes, alkenes, halogenoalkanes, alcohols and organic analysis).

-In Year 2 students study Physical Chemistry (Thermodynamics, Rate equations, Equilbrium constants, Electrochemistry and Acids and Bases); Inorganic Chemistry (Periodic Properties (Period 3), Transition Metals and Aqueous Ion Reactions); and Organic Chemistry (Optical Isomerism, Compounds with Carbonyl groups, Aromatic chemistry, Amines, Polymers, Amino Acids, Proteins, DNA, Organic Synthesis, and NMR spectroscopy).
+In Year 13, students study Physical Chemistry (thermodynamics, rate equations, equilibrium constants, electrochemistry and acids and bases); Inorganic Chemistry (Periodic Properties – Period 3 Oxides), Transition Metals and Aqueous Ion Reactions); and Organic Chemistry (optical isomerism, compounds with carbonyl groups, aromatic chemistry, amines, polymers, amino acids, proteins, DNA, organic synthesis, and NMR spectroscopy).

 It can lead to a career in science or any science-related occupation.
-Also, the ability to demonstrate analytical and scientific thinking will be of value in many other career paths.
-Chemistry is helpful for; researchers, engineers, doctors, veterinary surgeons, geneticians, pharmacists, pharmacologists – the list is endless.
+The ability to demonstrate analytical and scientific thinking will be of value in many other career paths.
+Chemistry is helpful for researchers, engineers, doctors, veterinary surgeons, geneticists, pharmacists, pharmacologists – the list is endless.